Articles on

 and of.

-in view of the danger, and horrors of the false teachers carrying on their nefarious work, casts the Christians from among the dispersed Jews on the words that were spoken before by the holy prophets, and on the commandment of the Lord and Saviour by your apostles.
+in view of the danger, and horrors of the false teachers carrying on their nefarious work, casts the Christians from among the dispersed Jews on the words that were spoken before by the holy prophets, and on the commandment of the Lord and Savior by your apostles.
 (2 Peter 3:1-2 by W. Kelly)

-the commandment of the Lord and Saviour by "your apostles," while it fulfills the spiritual promises of the Ο.T., goes far beyond it in the revelation of blessings in and through and with Christ in the heavenly places.
+the commandment of the Lord and Savior by "your apostles," while it fulfills the spiritual promises of the Ο.T., goes far beyond it in the revelation of blessings in and through and with Christ in the heavenly places.
 (2 Peter 3:1-2 by W. Kelly)

 J. N. Darby Translation